 Parrtjima helps share these ancient stories further, drawing in new audiences through the use of technology, and encouraging artists to evolve and develop as they explore new ideas and different ways of approaching their work.

-Offering a new way to look at the world, and sparking our curiosity, the Parrtjima 2022 program will tell the story of sky, air and wind through light shows, installations, art, music, talks, films, workshops and performance.
+Offering a new way to look at the world, and sparking our curiosity, the Parrtjima program will tell a story through light shows, installations, art, music, and talks.

 Register for free at www.parrtjima.com.au